 When you find yourself flooded with a negative emotion, the following practices can help you find your way back to your core of balance, peace, and wellbeing.

-• Resist the impulse to ignore your feelings, push them away, or judge them as bad.
-Instead ask them what they are trying to tell you.
+Instead of pushing your feelings away or judging them as bad, ask them what they are trying to tell you.
 All emotions – including the most difficult ones – exist for a reason: to help you. will help you tune in to the message your body wants you to hear.

 If you identify personally with negativity and think, I am angry, depressed, miserable, stressed out, etc., it will be extremely difficult to detach and let go.
 Learn to see all emotions as only energy, like electricity that flows through you but isn’t about you.